ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 This command outputs details from the volume groups present in the system.
 In this case, it only shows information from the sole volume group present at this point in the reference setup, the `pve` group.

-See the different parameters shown in the output, and notice how the commands gives you the count of logical (`LV`) and **physical** (`PV`) volumes present in the group.
-Bear in mind that a LVM physical volume can be either a **whole** storage drive or just a partition of the drive.
+See the different parameters shown in the output, and notice how the commands gives you the count of logical (`LV`) and physical (`PV`) volumes present in the group.
+Bear in mind that a LVM physical volume can be either a whole storage drive or just a partition of the drive.

 ## Configuring the unused storage drives

-Now that you have the whole picture of how the storage setup is organized in a newly installed Proxmox VE server, let's rearrange it to a more convenient one.
-Let's begin by making the two empty HDDs' storage available for the LVM system.
+Now that you have the whole picture of how the storage setup is organized in a newly installed Proxmox VE server, you have to rearrange it to a more convenient one.
+Begin by making the two empty HDDs' storage available for the LVM system:

-1. First, make a partition on each empty storage device that takes the **whole space** available.
-You'll do this with `sgdisk`:
+1. Make a partition on each empty storage device that takes the **whole space** available.
+You can do this with `sgdisk`:

     ~~~sh
     $ sgdisk -N 1 /dev/sdb